 Understanding SIPC and FDIC coverage

 FDIC insurance and SIPC coverage protect bank and brokerage firm customers, respectively, against the risk of failing financial institutions.
-They do not protect consumers against market losses.
+They do not protect customers against market losses.
 Individual assets may be covered under either SIPC or FDIC, but not both.

 In addition to FDIC and SIPC coverage, other safeguards are in place to help protect your assets through regulatory and Ameriprise Financial oversight.
 View Protection and oversight for your accounts to learn more.